saxdan-lang/saxdan-lang.github.io/grammar.md

 > *“I do not read that book quickly in the school on Tuesday.”*

 With a Perfect Construction:
-> Ik hav dat buk lesen kwick in den skule disdag.
+> Ik hav lesen dat buk kwick in den skule disdag.
-> Ik hav et lesen kwick in den skule disdag.
+> Ik hav lesen it kwick in den skule disdag.
 > *“I have read that book quickly in the school on Tuesday.”*

 Negated Perfect Construction:
-> Ik hav **nit** dat buk lesen kwick in den skule disdag.
+> Ik hav **nit** lesen dat buk kwick in den skule disdag.
-> Ik hav et **nit** lesen kwick in den skule disdag.
+> Ik hav **nit** lesen et kwick in den skule disdag.
 > *“I have not read that book quickly in the school on Tuesday.”*

 *(In summary, if you say “I have read,” you place **nit** after “hav” and any pronoun, just before the rest of the sentence.
 This is a slight difference from English, where we typically say “I have not read,” placing “not” immediately after “have.”
 In Germanisch, the pattern is similar but the exact position of **nit** may differ slightly.)*